wise-emotions/mocka/README.md

 ================

 - If you need help, open an issue.
-- If you found a bug, open an issue.
+- If you find a bug, open an issue.
 - If you have a feature request, open an issue.
 - If you want to contribute, see [Contributing](https://github.com/wise-emotions/mocka#-contributing) section.